FAQs

 Our Lexington office is near the Lexington County courthouse at 426 South Lake Drive.
 Please park in the back and use the front teal door.

-Our Columbia office is right off Elmwood and Sumter at 1231 Elmwood.
-Please park in the back off Sumter and use the back teal door.
+Our Columbia office is on the corner of Bull and Laurel Streets, 1777 Bull Street.
+Please park in the back and use the front teal door.

 We have ample parking at both locations.